 Retention of Grades and Student Work

 All grade records and unreturned student work (e.g., assignments, exams) should be retained for one year (12 months) from their last reference, e.g., the end of the semester, or from the date a student completed an “I” grade, or when an appeal was resolved.
-Your academic manager, Assistant, or Customer Support Representative in your School or Campus can direct you where to store any of these documents.
+Your academic manager, school assistant, or Customer Support Representative in your School or Campus can provide direction on where to store these documents.

 Reflecting and Goal Setting